Frozen Berry Smoothie Without Yogurt or Milk

 Unsweetened almond milk is the best dairy-free milk for this keto berry smoothie.
 Let me tell you why I love to use almond milk in my keto berry smoothie.

-First, it has no sugar added and only 1 g net carb per cup.
-It is one of the main reasons why it is the safest milk option for low carb smoothies for diabetics.
+- First, it has no sugar added and only 1 gram of net carbs per cup.
+It is one of the main reasons why it is the safest milk option for low-carb smoothies for diabetics.
 Almond milk doesn’t spike the blood sugar level.
 On the contrary, regular milk or yogurt contains natural sugar from lactose that could keep you out of ketosis.

 - Next, it is bland in flavor.
 It is a very good point to enjoy the full flavor of your healthy berry smoothie.